-English Heritage – For 15% discount on annual and gift membership, click on English Heritage, enter EH2020 at checkout.
+English Heritage – For 20% discount on annual and gift membership, click on English Heritage, enter STEAF20 at checkout.

 Historic Houses – For a £5 discount on annual and gift membership, click on Historic Houses, and use our unique discount code STEW05.

-National Trust – To receive free binoculars with annual or gift membership paid by direct debit, click National Trust.
+National Trust – To receive a £15 National Trust gift card with annual or gift membership paid by direct debit, click on National Trust.